 There were 280 medical device recalls logged during the final quarter of 2018.
 Although this marked a reduction of 1 percent over the number of recalls that happened during the previous quarter, there were still 161 million units found to have defects.
 This means that the number of recalls that took place during the final three months of 2018 was the second-highest there’s been in the past decade.

-Of the nearly 280 recalls that occurred during the final months of 2018, an average of 575,500 devices was affected per quarter.
+Of the nearly 280 recalls that occurred during the final months of 2018, an average of 575,500 devices were affected per quarter.
 Just over 100,000 devices were affected by each recall during the third one last year.

 The reasons for the recalls have remained much the same for the past eleven quarters.
 At least 28.2 percent of them were caused by software issues.
 Another 15.4 percent resulted from concerns about how they were labeled.
 The third most common cause that resulted in 12.9 percent of the recalls were quality concerns.